-In this way, the Türkic and Mongolic languages acquired some formal similarities that deceive to-day linguists that Altaic and Türkic language families have the same genetic origin.
-Meanwhile, commingling between two populations resulted in the acquisition of Mongolic physical traits by the Türkic peoples.
+In this way, the Türkic and Mongolic languages acquired some formal similarities that deceive today's linguists that Altaic and Türkic language families have the same genetic origin.
+Meanwhile, commingling between the two populations resulted in the acquisition of Mongolic physical traits by the Türkic people.
 Later, during the Mongolic expansion (around the start of the 13th century) the reverse process of borrowing from the Mongolic to Türkic languages started quite naturally.
-Mongolic loan words in the Türkic languages hid the question about relation the Mongolic and Türkic languages still more.
+Mongolic loan words in the Türkic languages hid the question about the relation between the Mongolic and Türkic languages still more.
 Sir Gerard Clauson noted that “the existence of this massive volume of Mongolic intruders seems somehow to have escaped notice, or if noticed, to have been regarded by those who accept Altaic theory as evidence of a common “Altaic” heritage in both language groups” (CLAUSON GERARD, 2000: XI).
 Such circumstance gave us exactly the chance to construct the graphical model of typological relation of Altaic languages.

 View The Mongolic and Tungus languages in a larger map

 We have strongly rejected the genetic relationship of the Turkic languages with Mongolic and Tungus-Manchu and further evidence of this statement is presented separately in the section Discussion.
-However for the reader's convenience, we will briefly repeat them here.
+However, for the reader's convenience, we will briefly repeat them here.

-The main proof of the absence of a relationship between Türkic languages with the rest of Altaic is the formation of a individual proto-languages, which are considered belonging to Altaic, has been occurred in different places.
+The main proof of the absence of a relationship between Türkic languages with the rest of Altaic is the formation of an individual proto-languages, which are considered to belong to Altaic, has been occurring in different places.
 The Urheimat of the Türks (determined by using the graph-analytical method) was in Asia Minor, and not on the Altai, as it is commonly believed.